Worship

 Participate, please.

 Congregants and guests are encouraged to participate in our services, sometimes on the bimah and sometimes from their own seats.
-On Shabbat mornings, Rabbi Weinblatt will often lead a discussion of the week’s Torah portion, making it relevant to what’s happening in today’s world.
-On Yom Kippur the Rabbi leads an afternoon discussion about a relevant topic that’s grown so popular that more and more people attend each year making for lively and dynamic discussions.
+On Shabbat mornings, Rabbi Bayar will often lead a discussion of the week’s Torah portion, making it relevant to what’s happening in today’s world.
+On Yom Kippur the Rabbi leads an afternoon discussion about a relevant topic making for lively and dynamic discussions.

 We love our Fridays.